IsoEx: an explainable unsupervised approach to process event logs cyber investigation: IsoEx Approach

 \subsection{Training the model and rare features' approach}

 The IsoEx pipeline is designed to be trained and applied on all process events of a single device, typically over the last 30 days.
 Our approach is centered on the device level, as we have created a tool to assist analysts in detecting anomalies from process events.
+This is an unsupervised and flexible method which has to be retrained for each device to best suit its properties.
 However, this approach can lead to some issues when training on a single device.
 In this section, we will discuss these issues and propose solutions that we have implemented in our use case. \\

 The IsoEx pipeline is designed to model only the last 30 days of process events, which can be problematic for rare events.
-For example, if a device user only uses a program like Excel once within the 30-day period, certain features like anomalous parent feature may become less relevant due to the small sample size.
+For example, if a device user only uses a program like Excel once in this period, certain features like anomalous parent feature may become less relevant due to the small sample size.
 However, these features remain important in the general case and cannot be simply deleted.
 The use of such device-centric modeling could lead to the detection of some unknown malicious malware that is never used by the device.
 To mitigate this issue, three possible solutions are proposed and can be combined.
 The first solution is to create a larger training set that includes process events from similar devices.
 This would increase the pool of data and avoid the rare events, but may require careful selection of devices to prevent the model from being too general.
 The second solution, called the "scarcity premium," would always activate some features that depend on the total number of observations of a program, boosting rare events.
 However, this solution raises the question of what defines a rare event.
-Finally, the last solution is to use rules that can identify and assign more weight to rare events by creating several variables from these rules. \\
+Finally, the last solution is to use rules that can identify and assign more weight to rare events by creating several variables from these rules.
+We will use a combination of those 3 solutions. \\